benlue/coServ/README.md

 + Support a very powerful CSS preprocessor called JASS.

 ## Get started
 The easiest way is probably to try the [one page demo](https://github.com/benlue/cows-onePage).
-That is a one page website implemented with coServ.
-You'll find how easily a RWD website can be built using coServ.
+You'll find how easily a one page RWD website can be built using coServ.

 ## What's new
 Below are highlights of recent releases.
 More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).